jaeseungyum/bem-sass/README.md

 ```

 ### Share Common CSS Rules Between Elements
-Since bem-sass enforces immutability on every BEM entity, there can be inevitable duplications between some elements that share common css rules.
 Given that `nav__item` and `nav__link` have common css rules.
-It seems that the only way to reduce the duplication is using sass placeholder and '@extend'.
+Since bem-sass enforces immutability on every BEM entity, it seems that the only way to avoid an inevitable code duplication is using Sass placeholder and `@extend`.

 ```scss
 @include block(nav) {